1965 Chevelle Malibu SS

 Since the Malibu SS came with both L6 and V8 engines, whether the car came with a 10-bolt or 12-bolt rear end cannot be used to identify a 1965 Malibu SS.
 Likewise, Positraction was an option and can not be used to identify a 1965 Malibu SS.

-The Malibu SS emblems were retained on the quarter panels, the rear cove Malibu SS emblem was redesigned and moved, and the rear cove received the distinctive blacked-out area shown on all but Tuxedo Black where the cove was done in silver.
-Although dealer books of the era show only Tuxedo Black, Danube Blue and Cypress Green may fall into the silver category as well.
+The Malibu SS emblems were retained on the quarter panels, the rear cove Malibu SS emblem was redesigned and moved, and the rear cove received the distinctive blacked-out area shown on all but Tuxedo Black where the cove was done in silver although dealer books of the era show Tuxedo Black, Danube Blue, and Cypress Green may fall into the silver category as well.
 Anyone with a photo, like one of those here of the rear cove area, of Danube Blue or Cypress Green is encouraged to send it along for confirmation.

 The grille and headlamp bezels of the Malibu SS were blacked-out where the other Chevelle series' was not.